 In this article, we will focus on apathy (or indifference) in a Christian’s relationship with God.
 We will not attempt to address a Christian’s apathy with regard to other people.
 [Our article titled “What is the Responsibility of Christians to Minister to People with Needs?” deals with responding to the material needs of other people and our article titled “Is the Great Commission Applicable to Every Christian?” deals with responding to the spiritual needs of other people.
 To access these articles, click on their title.]

 What Does the Bible Say about Apathy by Christians?

-Perhaps the most notable scripture passage pertaining to Christians’ apathy in their relationship with God is Revelation 3:14-16.
-In this passage, “One like the Son of Man,” who is generally believed to be Jesus Christ, tells the Apostle John,
+Perhaps, the most notable scripture pertaining to Christians’ apathy in their relationship with God is Revelation 3:14-16.
+In this scripture, “One like the Son of Man,” who is generally believed to be Jesus Christ, tells the Apostle John,

 [T]o the angel of the church of the Laodiceans write, “These things says the Amen, the Faithful and True Witness, the Beginning of the creation of God: ‘I know your works, that you are neither cold nor hot.
 I could wish you were cold or hot.
 So then, because you are lukewarm, and neither cold nor hot, I will spew you out of My mouth.’”

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]